SecretDeveloper/TestDataGenerator.Core/README.md

 ### Symbols
 The pattern is as follows:
 - `\.` - A single random upper-case, lower-case letter or number.
+- `\W` - A single random upper-case or lower-case letter.
 - `\w` - A single random upper-case or lower-case letter.
 - `\L` - A single random upper-case Letter.
 - `\l` - A single random lower-case letter.